mdnurahmed/dining-philosophers-problem/README.md

 We can simulate chopstick using channels.Restaurent object serves the chopsticks at first .
 Each philosopher waits for the required chopsticks .
 When he is done eating he returns the chopsticks (by sending true signal).

 ## Why there will be no deadlock
-Cause in the begining at least 1 phiosophers gets to eat meaning he has both the chopsticks .Other chopsticks are acquire by others by that time .
+Cause in the begining at least 1 phiosophers gets to eat meaning he has both the chopsticks .Other chopsticks are acquired by others by that time .
 So there will never be a time when each philosopher just has one chopstick and waiting for the other one .

 ## Why there will be no starvation
 Because whenever a goroutine blocks the GO scheduler runs an awaiting runnable goroutine putting the blocked goroutine in a queue.
 There will never be a time when all goroutines are asleep in this solution .